Skyscanner/backpack-docs/CONTRIBUTING.md

 To install npm, use `npm install --global npm@^6.4.1`.

-### Android, iOS and React Native

-Backpack also supports React Native, plus native Android and iOS.

-They can be found at [backpack-android](https://github.com/skyscanner/backpack-android) and [backpack-ios](https://github.com/skyscanner/backpack-ios) and [backpack-react-native](https://github.com/skyscanner/backpack-react-native)

 ### Code style

 Backpack uses a combination of [ESLint](https://eslint.org) and [Prettier](https://prettier.io) to enforce coding styles.
 ESLint runs as a pre-commit hook, so it isn't possible to commit code that causes ESLint to fail.